 1. The hiring process was chaotic

-2. You get prepped about an 'eccentric' manager or team
+2. You get prepped about an 'unavailable' manager

 Your relationship with your manager is probably the single most vital factor in your well-being on the job.
 If the hiring team tries to shine a positive light on an otherwise difficult personality, beware.
 If they are hesitant to introduce you, consider yourself warned.
-Don't accept any job offer from a hiring team that tells you the manager is "unavailable."
+Hold off on accepting a job offer from a hiring team that tells you the manager is "unavailable."

 The same goes for future members of your team.
 Ask to meet and talk with them, preferably on your own.
 If the hiring team fails to oblige, consider that a red flag.

 How prepared are you to meet the hiring team?
-See our job interview advice.
+See our unconventional job interview advice.

 3. There is no clear path to learning and growth